SundaySky/cost-anomaly-detector/README.md

 ## Setup & Deployment
 To start using the anomaly detector you’ll have to go through just a few simple steps!

-* Configure CUR to be written to a bucket with redshift copy command (if you already have the report, make sure the required options are enabled)
+* Configure CUR to be written to a bucket with redshift copy command
+	(if you already have the report, make sure the required options are enabled)
-	* On the AWS console Go to:
+	* In the AWS console Go to:
 		My Account --> Reports --> Create New Report
 	* Mark the following:
-			Time unit: hour
+			* Time unit: hour
-			Include: Resource IDs
+			* Include: Resource IDs
-			Enable support for Redshift
+			* Enable support for Redshift
 	* Choose S3 bucket and prefix (save them for later)
 * Create Redshift table
 	* Use the following SQL command on your Redshift cluster: